SvevaZ/GPProject/README.md

 │   └── minimum_working_example.py
 │   └── environment_for_EXAMPLE.yml
 │   └── DATA
-│       └── (zip file to be downloaded by the user) ├── TESTS
+│       └── (zip file to be downloaded and added by the user) ├── TESTS
 │   ├── __init__.py
 │   └── test.py
 │   └── run_coverage.py
 │   └── DATA_TEST
-├── environment.yml
+│       └── (zip file to be downloaded and added by the user) ├── environment.yml
 ├── LICENSE
 ├── README.md